matthew-andrews/superstore-sync/README.md

 ## api

-Superstore is an uninstantiable module.
+SuperstoreSync is an uninstantiable module.
 Its methods are:

 ### #get(key, callback)